MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 author: SoniaLopezBravo
 description: Learn the rules used to build multi-qubit states out of single-qubit states.
-Also learn about gate operations needed to form a many-qubit quantum computer. ms.author: sonialopez ms.date: 06/09/2023 ms.service: azure-quantum ms.subservice: core ms.topic: conceptual
+Also learn about gate operations needed to form a many-qubit quantum computer. ms.author: sonialopez ms.date: 06/18/2024 ms.service: azure-quantum ms.subservice: core ms.topic: conceptual
 no-loc: ['Q#', '$$v', '$$', "$$", '$', "$", $, $$, '\cdots', 'bmatrix', '\ddots', '\equiv', '\sum', '\begin', '\end', '\sqrt', '\otimes', '{', '}', '\text', '\phi', '\kappa', '\psi', '\alpha', '\beta', '\gamma', '\delta', '\omega', '\bra', '\ket', '\boldone', '\mathbf{1}', '\\\\', '\\', '=', '\frac', '\text', '\mapsto', '\dagger', '\to', '\begin{cases}', '\end{cases}', '\operatorname', '\braket', '\id', '\expect', '\defeq', '\variance', '\dd', '&', '\begin{align}', '\end{align}', '\Lambda', '\lambda', '\Omega', '\mathrm', '\left', '\right', '\qquad', '\times', '\big', '\langle', '\rangle', '\bigg', '\Big', '|', '\mathbb', '\vec', '\in', '\texttt', '\ne', '<', '>', '\leq', '\geq', '~~', '~', '\begin{bmatrix}', '\end{bmatrix}', '\_']
-title: Operations on multiple qubits
+title: Multiple-qubit Operations
 uid: microsoft.quantum.concepts.multiple-qubits

+#customer intent: As a quantum student, I want to learn how to build multi-qubit states out of single-qubit states.
 ---

 # Operations on multiple qubits

 This article reviews the rules used to build multi-qubit states out of single-qubit states and discusses the gate operations needed to include in a gate set to form a universal many-qubit quantum computer.
 These tools are necessary to understand the gate sets that are commonly used in Q# code.
 They're also important to gain intuition about why quantum effects such as entanglement or interference render quantum computing more powerful than classical computing.

-## Single-qubit vs. multi-qubit gates
+## Single-qubit and multi-qubit gates

 The true power of quantum computing only becomes evident as you increase the number of qubits.
 Single qubits possess some counter-intuitive features, such as the ability to be in more than one state at a given time.
 However, if all you had in a quantum computer were single-qubit gates, then a calculator and certainly a classical supercomputer would dwarf its computational power.